bctoh/superscripts/README.md

 # Super Scripts
 > A bunch of scripts you can copy and paste into your command line to do the job for you ;)
+>
+> ## Usage
+> - Download/clone `ss.sh` file and place in root of project folder
+> - Click on `ss.sh` file and hit `cmd + i` to get information
+> - On the bottom right of the bar, click the lock icon to unlock.
+It will prompt for your computer's password
+> - On the command line, navigate to the root of your project and punch in `chmod 700 ss.sh` to give the bash file permissions

 ## Organise CSS directory
 This command performs the following for a Rails project: